rspamd/rspamd.com/doc/quickstart.md

 * `subject_group.conf` - subject checks
 * `surbl_group.conf` - URL blackslists symbols

-You can also change weight of rules using the WebUI.
+You can also change the weight of rules using the WebUI.
 To get the current information about symbols and scores, you can use `rspamc counters` command.

 If you want to add your own rule or just change the score without taking extra care about groups, you can still use file `local.d/groups.conf` in the following way: